Mateusz Kupiec

 Research assistant at the Department of Administrative Law of the Institute of Law Studies of the Polish Academy of Sciences.
 Author of publications in the field of data protection law and information law.
 Winner of a scholarship from the Minister of Education and Science for students for significant academic achievements.
 Winner of first place and a special prize in the 9th edition of the Personal Data Protection Office’s student essay competition.
 Winner of the 1st Prize of the Minister of Education and Science in the MA thesis category in the 19th edition of the Patent Office of the Republic of Poland competition for the best scientific thesis on intellectual property.

-He holds the Certified International Privacy Professional Europe (CIPP/E) certificate from the International Association of Privacy Professionals (IAPP).
+He holds the Fellow of Information Privacy (FIP) designation, as well as Certified Information Privacy Professional/Europe (CIPP/E) and Certified Information Privacy Manager (CIPM) certifications, all conferred by the International Association of Privacy Professionals (IAPP).

 Graduate of the Faculty of Law and Administration of Jagiellonian University in Kraków.
 Graduate of the School of German Law organised by Ruprecht-Karls-Universität Heidelberg, Johannes Gutenberg-Universität Mainz and Jagiellonian University and graduate of the School of American Law organised by The Catholic University of America, Columbus Law School in Washington DC and Jagiellonian University.
 Graduated from the IT/TMT School organised by the H. Grocjusz Intellectual Property Rights Centre and participated in the 1st edition of the “Winter School on Algorithmic State, Market and Society” organised by the European University Institute in Florence.
 Scholarship holder of the German Academic Exchange Service (DAAD).